praekelt/jmbo-foundry/USERGUIDE.rst

-Jmbo Generic User Guide
+Jmbo Foundry User Guide
 =======================

 Initial configuration
 ---------------------

-`jmbo-generic` requires initial configuration before it is ready to serve your site.
+`jmbo-foundry` requires initial configuration before it is ready to serve your site.

 Sites
 *****

 Your web presence typically consists of a normal web site and a mobile site.
-There may be many more types of sites in future and `jmbo-generic` makes it easy to configure them independently.
+There may be many more types of sites in future and `jmbo-foundry` makes it easy to configure them independently.
 If your main site is served on `www.mysite.com` then go to `Sites` in the admin interface and set `Domain name` and `Display name` accordingly.
 Then add a site entry for your mobile